jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/support/chat.md

 To find the **Live Chat** option, go to the top-right corner of the
-ASM and click on the question
+ARM and click on the question
 mark icon.

 ![Icon Section](https://res.cloudinary.com/fluid-attacks/image/upload/v1657123646/docs/web/support/section_livechat_option.png)